hiimjustin000/MoreIcons/README.md

 [YouTube Tutorial](https://youtu.be/s2AM98Yj59k)

 ## Adding Icons
 To add a custom icon, you need an icon spritesheet (.plist) and an icon atlas (.png).
+Tools like [GDBrowser's Icon Kit](https://gdbrowser.com/iconkit) can be used to create these spritesheets and atlases, with the "Developer Mode" option enabled in the settings.

 The spritesheet should be in the format of a typical Geometry Dash icon spritesheet, with the primary sprite, secondary sprite, glow sprite, and an optional detail sprite.
 UFOs contain a fifth sprite for the dome.